Networked-Community/networked-community/README.md

 ## OVERVIEW

-Originally coined the "COVID-19 Response Network", Networked.Community is a system to help fulfill the needs of communities, the people, and the organizations within them.
+Originally coined the "COVID-19 Response Network" and born out of the need to respond to the pandemic, Networked.Community is a system to help fulfill the needs of communities, the organizations, and the ultimately the people within them.

 The project was originally inspired by Jae Slaby, a local community organizer in Battle Creek, Michigan that put together a local website that linked to a resource guide and timebank on Google Sheets to help people to seek and offer help, with the goal of connecting people together.
-Putting this together on to a simple to use website looked to be the solution to this, to keep things user friendly and highly accessible.
+Putting this together on to a simple to use website looked to be the solution to this, to keep things user friendly, highly accessible, and localized to multiple languages.

 ## WHAT IT DOES (so far)